 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Dresden Files #10 series and is a This urban fantasy is a hardcover edition that was published by ROC on April 1, 2008 and has 420 pages.
+It is part of the The Dresden Files #10 series and is a urban fantasy that was published by ROC on April 1, 2008 and has 420 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Shadowed Souls
+Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Shadowed Souls

 Tenth in The Dresden Files urban fantasy series revolving around a supernatural detective with the powers of a wizard.
 If you’re interested, there is a chronological listing of The Dresden Files books on my website.